 4 – Twitter is the Preferred Channel for Relationships with Influencers

 The study from Augure also reveals interesting data on platforms that encourage companies and professionals in their campaigns relationships with influencers.
 The results show that 54% of respondents prioritize blogs, while 42% still prefer traditional media.
 However, a large majority favor social platforms, Twitter leading the way with 68%, followed by Facebook (51%), Instagram (24%) and LinkedIn (20%).
-In 2014, only 29% considered Facebook for relations with influencers.
+Last year, only 29% considered Facebook for relations with influencers.

 ¨Social networks, especially Twitter, are the most appropriate channel to deploy campaigns with influencers.
 Persuasion mechanisms are subtle and based on several levels, but it is essential to choose the chat channels¨, explains Camille Jourdain.